Content MarketingE-commerce and RetailSales Enablement, Automation, and Performance

 Want help with the sales conversation that should follow the fix it call-to-action?
 Download this free High-Ticket Sales Script and fill in the blanks to close more high-ticket service deals:

 This is where retail separates the winners from the losers.
 How do you feel in a store when you’re ready to buy but you can’t find the cash register?
-Or worse, you find it, but there’s no one there to help you?
+Or worse, you see it, but there’s no one there to help you?

 Anything else is a failure of experience.
 You can’t be growing customers if they can’t buy from you.

-This may be obvious if you have an ecommerce site.
+This may be obvious if you have an e-commerce site.
 But sometimes our products or services require a few steps to close the deal.

 Interacting with a Buyer: “Buy Now”

-You can see buy now phrased different ways in different product areas.
-On an e-commerce catalog, that call to action may first just say “Add to Cart.”
+You can see ‘buy now’ phrased in different ways across various product areas.
+On an e-commerce catalog, that call to action may first say Add to Cart.
 But fundamentally, we’re asking the prospect to buy the thing they’re adding to their cart.

 In all of these cases, the buy now call-to-action is directed at a prospect ready to commit.